Civic Events funding

 This funding is used to deliver family-friendly events in local Ottawa communities and neighbourhoods.
 Events should:

-• Promote neighbours meeting neighbours in their local, geographic community
+• Promote neighbours meeting neighbours in their local area

-• Include multiple activities, family entertainment and attractions designed to appeal to residents in a specific priority neighbourhood/district or ward
+• Include multiple activities, family entertainment and attractions that would interest specific priority neighbourhood or ward

 • Promote community well-being by welcoming all community members and/or priority groups, and